Text Analytics for Unstructured Data

 STRUCTURING THE UNSTRUCTURED THROUGH TEXT ANALYTICS

-A focus on data quality is obviously important, but so too is transparency.
-When an analysis leads to new ideas, users like to be able to check back to source content, and reassure themselves of the validity of their findings.
+A focus on data quality and transparency is key.
+When an analysis leads to new ideas, users like to be able to check back to source content and reassure themselves of the validity of their findings.
 Where the analysis is based on structured, machine-generated data, veracity is not an issue.
 But where unstructured content is involved, this ability to easily check back to original source examples is necessary to support actionable insight.

 SEARCH COMPLEMENTS BIG DATA